Luray Caverns: Luray Cavern waters

 There is a spring of water called Dream Lake that has an almost mirror-like appearance.
 Stalactites are reflected in the water making them appear to be stalagmites.
 This illusion is often so convincing that people are unable to see the real bottom.
 It looks quite deep, as the stalactites are higher above the water, but at its deepest point the water is only around 20 in deep.
 The lake is connected to a spring that continues deeper into the caverns.

 The Wishing Well is a green pond with coins, 3 ft deep at the bottom.
 Like Dream Lake, the well also gives an illusion, however it is reversed.
 The pond looks 3 to 4 ft deep but at its deepest point it is actually 6 to 7 ft deep.

+In popular culture

+The 2008 videogame Fallout 3 features a cave system known as Lamplight Caverns.
+Emil Pagliarulo, one of the developers, stated that Luray Caverns served as a loose inspiration.